pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1099 All Hard Work

+Today I can finish a very hard problem, well yet is not finished, but I can pass the most hard part of the problem the next steps are easier to finish.
+Well, I think that I go to have a very great weekend.

 #### Day 1098 Only One Book

 Today I remember that I set the goal to read twenty books in this year.
 When I check my goal, I see that I am currently reading my nineteen books.
 Well, my goal was to read two books in the month.
 Goals can do when you compromise with you.